khong1127/hatch/context/design/concepts/PasswordAuthentication/testing.md/steps/response.21f1c4cd.md

     log("Result: authenticate", authResult);

     // Verify internal state using _getUserByUsername
+    // NOTE: The previous version of this test incorrectly assumed _getUserByUsername returned an array.
-    log("Query: _getUserByUsername", { username });
+    // As per the concept's implementation, it returns `UserDocument | null`. log("Query: _getUserByUsername", { username });
-    const storedUsersByUsername = await concept._getUserByUsername(username); // Returns an array
+    const userByUsername = await concept._getUserByUsername(username);
     assertEquals(
-      storedUsersByUsername.length,
-      1,
+      userByUsername !== null,
+      true,
-      "Expected one user to be found by username",
+      "Expected user to be found by username",
     );
-    const storedUserByUsername = storedUsersByUsername[0]; // Access the first (and only) user log("Result: _getUserByUsername", storedUserByUsername);

     assertEquals(
-      storedUserByUsername.username,
+      userByUsername.username,
       username,
-      "User's username should match the registered username (by username query)", );
+      "User's username from _getUserByUsername should match the registered username", );
     assertEquals(
-      storedUserByUsername._id,
+      userByUsername._id,
       aliceId,
-      "Stored user ID should match the registered user ID (by username query)", );
+      "User's ID from _getUserByUsername should match the registered user ID", );
     assertEquals(
-      storedUserByUsername.password,
+      userByUsername.password,
       password,
-      "Stored password should match (plain text in this example, by username query)", );
+      "User's password from _getUserByUsername should match (plain text in this example)", );
+    log("Result: _getUserByUsername", userByUsername);

     // Verify internal state using _getUserById
+    // NOTE: The prompt stated "getUserById is expected to return UserDocument[]".
+    // However, the provided concept implementation `_getUserById` uses `findOne`
-    log("Query: _getUserById", { id: aliceId });
+    // and returns `UserDocument | null`.
+We are testing against the provided implementation. log("Query: _getUserById", { id: aliceId });
-    const storedUsersById = await concept._getUserById(aliceId); // Returns an array
+    const userById = await concept._getUserById(aliceId);
+    assertEquals(userById !== null, true, "Expected user to be found by ID");
     assertEquals(
-      storedUsersById.length,
-      1,
-      "Expected one user to be found by ID",
-    );
-    const storedUserById = storedUsersById[0];
-    log("Result: _getUserById", storedUserById);
+      userById.username,
+      username,
+      "User's username from _getUserById should match the registered username", );
     assertEquals(
-      storedUserById._id,
+      userById._id,
       aliceId,
-      "User's ID should match the registered user ID (by ID query)", );
+      "User's ID from _getUserById should match the registered user ID", );
     assertEquals(
-      storedUserById.username,
-      username,
-      "Stored username should match the registered username (by ID query)", );
-    assertEquals(
-      storedUserById.password,
+      userById.password,
       password,
-      "Stored password should match (plain text in this example, by ID query)", );
+      "User's password from _getUserById should match (plain text in this example)", );
+    log("Result: _getUserById", userById);
   });

   await t.step(